lazerwalker/twine-app-builder/README.md

 1. Fork this git repo, and add your game's `index.html` file (and any art assets) to it.
 2. When you commit those changes to git and push them to GitHub, GitHub automatically takes your game files and bundles them up into downloadable desktop binaries
-3. Your GitHub repo's "Releases" section will now contain downloadable Windows and Mac versions of your game
+3. Your GitHub repo's "Releases" section will now contain downloadable Windows and Mac versions of your game, and a web copy of your game will optionally be published as well
 4. Any time you push new code to your repo, this process will repeat and new binaries will be auto-generated!

 ## Getting Started